The Radical Cure

 Jesus says the remedy for my ailments is to give my enemy more than I’m obligated?
 No way!
 That will make me sicker!

-Write this out on a card and place it somewhere you’ll see it regularly: My being good does not impress Jesus.
-My doing good does.
 The Scribes and Pharisees were good.
 They knew and kept the laws.
-They failed to do good by loving their fellow man and leading them to freedom.
+They failed to do good by loving their fellow man and leading him to freedom.

 PRAYER